-Pleasantville Housing Authority is a Public Housing Agency in Pleasantville, New Jersey that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+Pleasantville Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Moving to Work programs.

 Pleasantville Housing Authority serves Pleasantville.

 Holiday Notice: Housing Authority offices may be closed Friday, June 18, 2021, in observance of Juneteenth.